Banner

 owners that have purchased pets in Beijing)

-Video on “Paws for Thought” – considerations before adopting
+Video on “Paws for Thought” – considerations

-a pet:
+before adopting a pet:

-To take pets overseas, please see the ICVS web site on “Exiting
+To take pets overseas, please see the ICVS web

-from China with Pets” at this link:
+site on “Exiting from China with Pets” at this link:

-Please note that animals must be rabies vaccinated at least
+Please note that animals must be rabies vaccinated

-date.
-By law, puppies and kittens must be at least 3-months of age
+must be at least 3-months of age before they may

-before they may be vaccinated for rabies.
-Rabies vaccinations
+be vaccinated for rabies.
+Rabies vaccinations must

-must be administered at an officially registered and legally
+be administered at an officially registered and legally

 designated animal vaccination hospital in the PRC.
-ICVS is a

-legally designated animal vaccination hospital and can help
+ICVS is a legally designated animal vaccination

-provide the official rabies and distemper vaccinations and
+and distemper vaccinations and issue the official

-issue the official Beijing Animal Health and Immunity
+Beijing Animal Health and Immunity Certificate

-Certificate (vaccination red book) required to take animals
+(vaccination red book) required to take animals

 out of China or to relocate to other cities in China.

-Please see this link for more information about the legally
+Please see this link for more information about

-registered and officially designated animal vaccination
+the legally registered and officially designated

-hospitals and the official vaccination red book:
+animal vaccination hospitals and the official

 Please contact ICVS with any questions.
-We hope this helps
+We hope

 Adopting a Pet in Beijing ?
-Things to Consider
+Things

 · Long-Term Commitment